-Political Expression of Academics on Social Media.
+Political Expression of Academics on Twitter.
 Joint with Thiemo Fetzer.

-Accepted at Nature Human Behaviour.
-Access: Paper, Website, Twitter Thread.
+Nature Human Behaviour.
+Access: Paper 🔓, Website, Twitter Thread.
 Paper's Backstory

-Coverage: Marginal Revolution, Matthew Yglesias, Noahpinion.blog, VoxEU, Times Higher Education, Times Higher Education Op-ed, American Saga
+Coverage: Marginal Revolution, Matthew Yglesias, Noahpinion.blog, VoxEU, Times Higher Education (article; Op-ed), American Saga

 Academics have traditionally played a vital role in both the generation and dissemination of knowledge, ideas and narratives.
 Social media, relative to traditional media, provides for new and more direct ways of science communication.
 Yet, since not all academics may engage with social media, the sample that does so may have an outsize influence on shaping public perceptions of academia more broadly through at least two channels: the set topics they engage with and through the particular style and tone of communication.
 This paper describes patterns in academics' expression online found in a newly constructed global dataset covering over 100,000 scholars linking their social media content to academic record.
 We document large and systematic variation in politically salient academic expression concerning climate action, cultural, and economic concepts.
 We show that these appear to often diverge from general public opinion in both topic focus and style.